myrithwik/GoogleCalendarAgent/README.md

 ## ✨ Why This Project Stands Out

 - **End-to-End AI Workflow**: From natural language to actionable results in external systems.
 - **Real World Impact**: Solves the modern challenge of coordination and decision making with LLM driven automation.
+- **LLM Tool Case Study**: Explores the use case of LLM tools and how agentic architecture looks different with and without the use of tools
 - **Scalable Design**: New agents and tools can be plugged into the router without breaking existing functionality.